spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 As [mentioned earlier](#goals), Stack Dependencies do not aim to handle the lifecycle of the stacks.

 Ordering the creation and deletion of stacks in a specific order is not impossible though.
-If you manage your Spacelift stacks with the [Spacelift Terraform Provider](../../vendors/terraform/terraform-provider.md), you can easily do it by setting [`spacelift_stack_destructor`](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/stack_destructor){: rel="nofollow"} resources and setting the [`depends_on`](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on){: rel="nofollow"} Terraform attribute on them.
+If you manage your Spacelift stacks with the [Spacelift OpenTofu/Terraform Provider](../../vendors/terraform/terraform-provider.md), you can easily do it by setting [`spacelift_stack_destructor`](https://search.opentofu.org/provider/spacelift-io/spacelift/latest/docs/resources/stack_destructor){: rel="nofollow"} resources and setting the [`depends_on`](https://opentofu.org/docs/language/meta-arguments/depends_on/){: rel="nofollow"} OpenTofu/Terraform attribute on them.

 Here is a simple example of creating a dependency between 3 stacks and setting up a destructor for them.
 By setting up a destructor resource with the proper `depends_on` attribute, it ensures that the deletion of the stacks will happen in the proper order.
 First child, then parent.
 This is also an easy way to create short-lived environments.